 Pain Intensity: Intensity, when referred to in relation to pain, denotes the subjective measure of unpleasantness or aversiveness experienced by an individual.
 This measure is not directly tied to the physical stimuli’s magnitude but rather to the personal, subjective experience of the pain’s severity or distress.

-Pleasure (Proposal for a New Definition): Pleasure is a conscious experience, evolved to elicit or reinforce behaviors beneficial to an organism’s survival and/or reproduction.
+Pleasure (extended WFF Definition): Pleasure is a conscious experience, evolved to elicit or reinforce behaviors beneficial to an organism’s survival and/or reproduction.
 It is affectively and cognitively processed as a positive and dynamic sensation that can vary in intensity, duration, texture, spatial specificity, and anatomical location.
 Pleasure is characterized as ‘physical’ when primarily triggered by stimuli that are directly rewarding or enjoyable, and as ‘psychological’ when triggered by cognitive processes, memories, and emotional states.
 Depending on its intensity and duration, pleasure can override other adaptive instincts and motivational drives, leading to states of dependency and self-damage.

 Pleasure-Track: a notation method for describing the positive affective experiences based on their temporal evolution.
 It considers both the intensity and duration of pleasure for each phase of a pleasure episode, allowing for the integration of available scientific evidence.

-[Freedom Evaluation Questions]: specific questions designed to evaluate aspects of the conditions in which organisms live that impact its welfare.
+[Freedom Evaluation Questions]: specific questions designed to evaluate the circumstances in which organisms live that impact their welfare.
 These questions are structured around the Five Freedoms [6] framework and address various circumstances, such as environmental conditions, social needs, and health care.

 [Specific Freedom]: One component of the Five Freedoms framework for animal welfare [6], which includes freedom from hunger and thirst; discomfort; pain, injury, or disease; to express normal behavior; and from fear and distress.
 Each freedom addresses one fundamental aspect of animal well-being.